ROCm/aomp/bin/README.md

 NVPTXGPUS=30,35,50,60,70
 export SUDO AOMP NVPTXGPUS BUILD_TYPE
 ```
-The sm_70 (70 in NVPTXGPUS) requires CUDA 9 and above.

 The build scripts will build from the source directories identified by the
 environment variable AOMP_REPOS.